learnk8s/knote-js/03_scaling.md

 Remember that your application saves uploaded pictures in the local file system.

-If your app runs in a container, then pictures are saved within the container's file system.
+If your app runs in a container, the pictures are saved only within that container's file system.

 When you had only a single Pod, this was fine.